weareredlight/reins/README.md

 #### What if I'm rendering a js.erb view?

-Reins will not be called automatically for these, as the whole idea of js.erb views is to give you full control.
+Reins will not be called automatically for these, as the whole idea of js.erb views is to give you fine tuned control.
-However, to avoid repeating code, you can call your reins controller from js.erb views.
+However, to avoid repeating code, you can call your reins controller from js.erb views if you want.
 You just need to do this:
 ```
 <%= call_reins_controller %>
 ```